centreon/centreon-archived/doc/en/administration_guide/poller/advanced_configuration_broker.rst

 Central Server, or from the Remote Server, to the poller.

-Go to the **Configuration > Pollers > Broker configuration** menu and click on **Centreon Broker SQL** configuration on the Centreon Central Server or Remote Server.
+Go to the **Configuration > Pollers > Broker configuration** menu and click on **Centreon Broker SQL** configuration on the Central Server or Remote Server.

 Go to the **Input** tab panel and add a new **TCP - IPv4** entry.